-2) Optimize each step of the lead gen process.
+3. Optimize each step of the lead generation process.

-If you want to run an A/B test on a landing page, be sure to test the three key pieces of the lead gen process:
+How?
+If you want to run an A/B test on a landing page, be sure to test four key pieces of the lead gen process:

 Use contrasting colors from your site.
-Keep it simple -- and try a tool like Canva to create images easily, quickly, and for free.
-Read this blog post for ideas for types of CTAs you can test on your blog, like the sliding CTA you see here:
+Keep it simple — and try a tool like Canva to create images easily, quickly, and for free.
+Read this blog post for ideas for types of calls-to-action (CTAs) you can test on your blog.

 Oftentimes, it‘s the landing pages that get all the love in the lead generation process.
 But the thank-you page, where the visitor is led to once they submit a form on the landing page and convert into a lead, shouldn’t be overlooked.

 In a HubSpot study on engagement rates of thank-you emails, these emails generated a 42% open rate and a 14% CTR.

 Along with saying thank you, be sure to include a link for your new lead to actually download the offer on your thank-you page.
 You can also include social sharing buttons and even a form for another, related offer.